decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

     link to the previous block in the chain.
 2. **Transactions**
     - Consisting of:
-        - The Proof-of-Work Reward
+        - The Proof-of-Work reward
-        - The Treasury Reward
+        - The Treasury reward
-        - Proof-of-Stake Votes and Rewards
+        - Proof-of-Stake votes and rewards
-        - Tickets which will enter the stakepool
+        - Proof-of-Stake ticket purchases
-        - All other transactions about how DCR is transmitted across the network
+        - All other regular transactions which transmit DCR across the network

 ---